google/WebFundamentals/src/content/en/resources/widgets.md

 See Google Analytics > Behavior > Events.
 When the user clicks "fail", a value of 0 is sent for this label.
 When user clicks "success", a value of 1 is sent.
-So, you can determine how much users are clicking "success" or "fail" based on a 0 to 1 scale.
+So, a value of 1 means that users are always clicking your "success" button.